Where To Stay In Paris With Kids: Hotel + Area Guide 2025

 If you want to get a feel for the city and see the main sights, 3-4 days is a good place to start.
 If you did want to spend a little more time, you could easily find plenty to do for a week or more.

-If you need ideas for things to do, find our list here.
+If you need ideas for things to do, check out our list of favorite things to do in Paris with kids here.
 Bon voyage!